KenTandrian/age-gender-predictor/README.md

 ## Introduction

 Age Gender Predictor is a made-for-fun website made with React JS, Ageify API and Genderize API.
-This project is made as a capstone project for The Complete Web Developer 2022: Zero to Mastery Academy program, and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is made as a capstone project for The Complete Web Developer 2022: Zero to Mastery Academy program, and was bootstrapped with [Vite](https://github.com/vitejs/vite).

 ## Technologies